Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Abstract

 \section{Abstract}

-Inspired by the success of visual-language methods~(VLMs) in zero-shot classification, recent works attempt to extend this line of work into object detection by leveraging the localization ability of pre-trained VLMs and generating pseudo labels for unseen classes in a self-training manner.
+Inspired by the success of vision-language methods~(VLMs) in zero-shot classification, recent works attempt to extend this line of work into object detection by leveraging the localization ability of pre-trained VLMs and generating pseudo labels for unseen classes in a self-training manner.
 However, since the current VLMs are usually pre-trained with aligning sentence embedding with global image embedding, the direct use of them lacks fine-grained alignment for object instances, which is the core of detection.
-In this paper, we propose a simple but effective \textbf{P}retrain-ada\textbf{P}t-\textbf{P}seudo labeling paradigm for \textbf{O}pen-\textbf{V}ocabulary \textbf{D}etection~(\textbf{P$^3$OVD}) that introduces a fine-grained visual-text prompt adapting stage to enhance the current self-training paradigm with a more powerful fine-grained alignment.
+In this paper, we propose a simple but effective fine-grained \textbf{V}isual-\textbf{T}ext \textbf{P}rompt-driven self-training paradigm for \textbf{O}pen-\textbf{V}ocabulary \textbf{D}etection~(\textbf{VTP-OVD}) that introduces a fine-grained visual-text prompt adapting stage to enhance the current self-training paradigm with a more powerful fine-grained alignment.
 During the adapting stage, we enable VLM to obtain fine-grained alignment by using learnable text prompts to resolve an auxiliary dense pixel-wise prediction task.
 Furthermore, we propose a visual prompt module to provide the prior task information~(i.e., the categories need to be predicted) for the vision branch to better adapt the pre-trained VLM to the downstream tasks.
 Experiments show that our method achieves the state-of-the-art performance for open-vocabulary object detection, e.g., 31.5\% mAP on unseen classes of COCO.